rses-dl-course/rses-dl-course.github.io/slides/02_neural_networks.md

 e.g. if our entire dataset is **100** samples and our **batch** size is **5**

 **1** **epoch** equals **20** **iterations**

 ---

+### To resume training your model

+The network's finished training for 10 epochs and still hasn't converged?

+Your `model` retains its weights and the `fit` function can be called again to do further training.

+---